 The oral defense must take place 1-4 weeks after the written exam.
 The oral exam follows many of the general rules of defenses in the department with some additions.
 Committees can ask questions about any part of the written exam, including questions the student chose not to answer.
 The oral exam must occur within four weeks of the written exam.

 Committee members then determine whether the student’s performance across both portions of the exam was satisfactory.
+In evaluating the candidacy exam, the committee may make one of the following determinations:

 Pass the student whose performance is satisfactory on both written and oral portions